esp8266/Arduino/doc/esp8266wifi/client-class.rst

     IPAddress  localIP ()
     uint16_t  localPort ()

-Documentation for the above functions is not yet prepared.
+Documentation for the above functions is not yet available.